finite-element/finite-element-course/doc/source/8_nonlinear_problems.rst

       PDF containing the derivations above, and the git sha1 for the commit you would like to have marked.

-   Provide test code which demonstrates that your solution converges at the correct rate.

    .. hint::